 Easy to Connect, Easier to Scale

 The e-invoicing system will be applicable from 1 October 2020.
-Earlier it was scheduled to kickstart from 1st April 2020 making it compulsory for entities with an annual turnover of more than Rs 100 crore.
+It shall apply to those taxpayers with an annual turnover exceeding Rs 500 crore, instead of Rs 100 crore which was notified earlier.

 Digital Signature Certificate (DSC) is a means of electronically signing documents to verify the authenticity of the person signing.
 It can be substituted for a physical handwritten signature.
 DSC is valid only if it created as per the provisions laid down under the Information Technology Act, 2000.